All businesses, no matter how big or small, need detailed strategies on how to protect against cyberattacks these days.

 3. Wireless Systems and Devices

 Both Wi-Fi networks and wireless devices such as mice and keyboards offer cybersecurity vulnerabilities.
 Public Wi-Fi hotspots (such as those in airports) are prime avenues for remote monitoring of your online activities.
-Wireless devices can be hijacked – and it can be from as far away as a football field’s length.
+Wireless devices can be hijacked – and they can be from as far away as a football field’s length.

 4. Phishing Scams

 It’s far easier for a hacker to get into an account if they can get the password directly from the user.
 This is what a phishing scam is all about.
 The hacker sends an email that looks like an official email from a company (such as a bank).
-This email typically includes a fake security warning, such as “Your Account May Have Been Hacked!” with an urgent message to login to check it.
+This email typically includes a fake security warning, such as “Your Account May Have Been Hacked!” with an urgent message to log in to check it.
 The login link is a fake link to the hacker’s website, where the password is captured quite easily when it is voluntarily typed in.

 While most email services now flag these phishing messages, you can also look at the link.
 If the link is not the same URL as the official website (i.e., paypal.enteryourinfo.net vs. paypal.com), then don’t use it.